Technigo/project-mongo-api/README.md

 ## The problem

 First I had to seed the MongoDB with the data from my API.
 In order to do that I had to model data in Mongoose.
-It was a bit tricky to get everything in place, and to get the data to show in the MongoDB compass a crucial step is to write: RESET_DATABASE=true npm run dev in the terminal.
+It was a bit tricky to get everything in place, and in order to get the data into the MongoDB compass, a crucial step is to write: RESET_DATABASE=true npm run dev in the terminal.
 By doing this we first clear the database and then save the data.
 Since the code is asynchronous, we have to use async/await, otherwise the same data will be added to the database everytime we save.

+I then created endpoints to return a collection of results as well as single results using Mongoose queries.

 ## View it live